-Malani conducts research in law and economics and health economics.
-His law and economics research focuses on models of judicial behavior measuring the welfare impact of laws.
-His health economics research focuses on the value of medical innovation and insurance, control of infectious diseases, and placebo effects.
-He is the principal investigator on the Indian Health Insurance Experiment, a 12,000 household study of health insurance in Karnataka, India.
-Malani’s research has been published in journals from a number of different fields, including the Proceedings of the National Academy of Sciences, the Journal of Political Economy, the Harvard Law Review, the Archives of Internal Medicine, and Theoretical Population Biology.
-Malani teaches courses in commercial law and health law in the Law School and a PhD law and economics course in the Economics Department.
+Malani conducts research in law and economics, health economics and development economics.
+His law and economics research focuses on models of judicial behavior and measuring the welfare impact of laws.
+His health economics research focuses on the value of medical innovation and health care insurance, control of infectious diseases, and placebo effects.
+He is the principal investigator on the Indian Health Insurance Experiment, an 11,000 household randomized controlled trial of health insurance in Karnataka, India, and on a large-scale impact evaluation of Mission Kakatiya, a major effort to expand rainfall capture as means of irrigation in Telangana, India.
+Malani’s research has been published in leading journals in a number of different fields, including the Proceedings of the National Academy of Sciences, the Journal of Political Economy, the Journal of Econometrics, the Harvard Law Review, the University of Chicago Law Review, the Archives of Internal Medicine, and Theoretical Population Biology.
+Malani teaches courses in commercial law, health law, the canons of American legal thought, and law and economics in the Law School and a PhD course in law and economics in the Economics Department.